LogoLogo

 At this point, there is only one way we are considering for obtaining tuning blueprints – through the so-called tuning boxes.
 Tuning boxes are loot boxes containing exclusively tuning blueprints of various quality.

-FFA and Crypto Functions of Tuning Blueprints
+F2P and Crypto Functions of Tuning Blueprints

 Crypto tuning blueprints are blueprints that players must buy for the FCC in-game currency.
 They can be used with NFT cars, but are not NFTs themselves and cannot be traded on the secondary market.